The Baader Meinhof Complex: Plot

+The next morning, Baader and Raspe are found dead from gunshot wounds next to smuggled handguns, while Ensslin is found having been hung from her cell's barred window; Irmgard Möller is also found stabbed four times in the chest, but she survives.
+The news devastates the RAF, who insist they were murdered, but Monhaupt explains that they, like Meinhof, were "in control of the outcome until the very end".
+The RAF then murders Schleyer, signifying the continuation of RAF terrorism past the original members.

 Cast

 Production

 The film began production in August 2007 with filming at several locations including Berlin, Munich, Stammheim Prison, Rome and Morocco.
 The film was subsidized by several film financing boards to the sum of EUR 6.5 million.

 The American trailer is narrated by actor Will Lyman, a voice commonly associated with serious documentary films.

 Distribution and reception

 The film premiered on 15 September 2008, in Munich and was commercially released in Germany on 25 September 2008.
 The film was chosen as Germany's official submission to the 81st Academy Awards for Best Foreign Language Film.